-My office hours are for your use.
-Come and see me any time you have a question of a problem with the course or your work.
+My office hours during the summer are by appointment only.
+Let me know if you have a question of a problem with the course or your work, and we will set a time to meet.

 I am looking forward to this quarter, and hope that we can do good things together.